APPENDIX A: BY-LAWS OF THE ASSOCIATION

 Chairpersons of all committees shall serve for a period of one year.
 They may be reappointed to succeed themselves.

 Section 5: Graduate Student Committee

 The Graduate Student Committee shall be responsible for coordinating all activities of the graduate student members of NARACES.
-Duties of the committee include: identifying annual goals and objectives; preparing a budget for consideration by the Executive Council and planning special graduate student activities at the NARACES Conventions.
+Duties of the committee include identifying annual goals and objectives; preparing a budget for consideration by the Executive Council; planning special graduate student activities at the NARACES Conventions; and maintaining an active Committee membership and roster of at least ten (10) members.
 The Graduate Student Representative serves as Chair of the Graduate Student Committee.
-The Graduate Chair and Representative to the Executive Board will serve one term as representative-elect and a one-year term as Graduate Student Representative
+The Graduate Chair and Representative to the Executive Board will serve a one term as representative elect and a one year term as Graduate Student Representative